Delta of Venus (film): Background

-The novel by Anaïs Nin on which the film is based is not autobiographical, nor does it have a frame narrative.
+The short story collection by Anaïs Nin on which the film is based is not autobiographical, nor does it have a frame narrative.
 The film imposes a frame-narrative about a "Nin-like" American who begins an affair with another expatriate American in pre–World War II Paris, and who writes erotic stories that represent her fantasies.
 Some of these stories/fantasies, based on those of Nin, are explored on-screen.